vrp17/Blog-Web/README.md

 ## Use of Project

-To understand the concept of the localstorage, how localstorage persist the data, even the tab is closed or user refersh the page.
+To comprehend the concept of LocalStorage, it's important to understand how it persists data.
+LocalStorage stores data with no expiration date, meaning that the information remains intact even when the browser tab is closed or the page is refreshed.
+This ensures that the data is available and can be accessed whenever the user returns to the page.

 ## ScreenShot